Sleepless in Peckham: Plot

 All seems calm and peaceful at Nelson Mandela House.
 Cassandra is in the late stages of pregnancy, which means Rodney will finally become a father.
-Del Boy takes Raquel's washing-up gloves and drives to the cemetery to clean the monument of his and Rodney's mother Joan.
-It is revealed that after they became millionaires, the Trotters used some of their money to give their mother's grave a makeover.
+Del Boy takes Raquel's washing up gloves and drives to the cemetery to clean the monument of his and Rodney's mother Joan.
+It is revealed that after they became millionaires, the Trotters used some of their money to give her a more elaborate headstone.

-Later, at The Nag's Head, Sid tells Trigger (who has been creating a portable backscratcher made of chopsticks) that he got some suggestions from Mike on how to make the pub look a lot better.
+Later, at the Nag's Head, Sid tells Trigger (who has been creating a portable backscratcher made of chopsticks) that he got some suggestions from Mike on how to make the pub look a lot better.
 He also shows Rodney, Trigger and Mickey Pearce an old photograph of the first Jolly Boys' Outing in 1960.
 Sid mentions that there were no more because the coach company refused to do business with them after the events of the last one.
 They also notice that Marlene has been mysteriously absent for several weeks.
 Mickey and Sid quickly believe that Boycie killed her.

-Back at the flat, Del helps Rodney with an idea for a film about Mel Gibson and Julia Roberts crashing an aeroplane on an uninhabited island of cavepeople, including Fred Flintstone and Barney Rubble.
-The next day, the Trotter Brothers and Trigger find Denzil at a pizzeria and ask him if he has run off with Marlene.
+Back at the flat, Del helps Rodney with an idea for a film about Mel Gibson and Julia Roberts crashing an aeroplane on an uninhabited island of cavepeople.
+The next day, the Trotter brothers and Trigger find Denzil at a pizzeria and ask him if he has run off with Marlene.
 Denzil says that he has not seen Marlene recently either but has been in hospital getting treatment for haemorrhoids.
 This prompts Del and Rodney to go straight to Boycie and ask him if he murdered his wife and buried her in the garden.
 The Trotter Brothers arrive at Boycie's house and ask him, and he replies that he did not murder Marlene since she is home and upstairs asleep.
 Boycie promises that he will bring Marlene with him to the Nag's Head that night.
 That night, at the Nag's Head, Boycie arrives with Marlene, who shows everybody that the reason she was absent for the last couple of weeks was to get her chest surgically enhanced.
 Raquel wisecracks at the sight of it, and Boycie and Marlene are tricked by Sid into paying for everyone's drinks.
-The next day, Rodney and Raquel berate Del because they are nowhere near the total sum of money that they owe the Inland Revenue.
-Del is deeply hurt when Raquel tells him, "only women bleed", and he angrily recounts his own life of having to take care of both Rodney and Grandad after their father abandoned them.
-As Raquel goes to lie down, Del privately says to Rodney that if they do get evicted, then he and Raquel will go their separate ways, but Del and Raquel are reconciled shortly after.
+The next day, after discovering several unopened solicitors' letters, Rodney and Raquel berate Del because they are nowhere near the total sum of money that they owe the Inland Revenue.
+Del is deeply hurt when Raquel tells him "only women bleed", and he angrily recounts his own life of having to take care of both Rodney and Grandad from the age of 16 after their father abandoned them.
+As Raquel goes to lie down, Del privately says to Rodney that if they do get evicted, then he and Raquel will go their separate ways, but changes his mind shortly afterwards.